kammradt/yet-another-twitter-bot-by-me-v4/README.md

 > A twitter bot project while studying Ruby & Clockwork & Procodile

 ### 🏠 [Homepage](https://github.com/C41949)
 > Currently running this project on a raspberry pi 4.
+> TODO: Probably use background jobs with sidekiq, since clockwork is 'doing a thing at a time'

 ### Older versions
 #### First version